hylandtechoutreach/js-workshop/README.md

 ## [Webpage Challenges](WebpageChallenges.md)
 The Webpage Challenges are meant to be completed by students individually.
 Instructors should assist the students as they work through the challenges.
 If a student wants to do something different, but still in the realm of JavaScript, they should be encouraged to do so.

+Direct students to visit the following URL to view the challenges (case sensitive): https://bit.ly/JS-Challenges

 ## Suggested Schedule
 | Activity | Time |
 |-|-|